grnet/synnefo/docs/install-guide-debian.rst

    # gnt-network connect --nic-parameters mode=bridged,link=br1 test-net-public

-Now, it is time to test that the backend infrastracture is correctly setup for the Public Network.
+Now, it is time to test that the backend infrastructure is correctly setup for the Public Network.
 We will add a new VM, almost the same way we did it on the previous testing section.
 However, now we'll also add one NIC, configured to be managed from our previously defined network.